 Western Union didn’t start out as a fintech company.
-In fact, for the first 15 years of their existence, they were focused on sending telegrams.
+In fact, for the first 15 years of their existence, we were focused on sending telegrams.
 Western Union even installed the first transcontinental telegraph cable, allowing people on the east coast to communicate with the expanding Western United States.
 Looking for a way to connect North America to Europe by Telegraph, Western Union also sponsored an expedition to survey a route across Russian-owned Alaska and Siberia.
-As a result of their negotiating for land rights with the Russian government, Western Union helped broker the sale of Alaska to the United States on March 30, 1867.
-It wasn’t until 1871 that they added the ability to transfer money electronically to their services.
+As a result of our negotiating for land rights with the Russian government, Western Union helped broker the sale of Alaska to the United States on March 30, 1867.
+It wasn’t until 1871 that they added the ability to transfer money electronically to our services.

 2. Modern money movers for over 145 years

 Starting in February 1871, Western Union’s network grew exponentially, allowing customers to send money between New York, Chicago and Boston using the Western Union money transfer services.
-By the end of the year, they had expanded nationally, successfully uniting the country through remittances.
-As their business continued to grow, they revolutionized how international money transfers work.
+By the end of the year, we had expanded nationally, successfully uniting the country through remittances.
+As our business continued to grow, they revolutionized how international money transfers work.
 In 1914, Western Union introduced the “Metal Money”, one of the first consumer credit cards.
-In 1989, they made paying bills easier by enabling customers to use Western Union to pay for auto loans, mortgages and other bills from thousands of businesses.
+In 1989, we made paying bills easier by enabling customers to use Western Union to pay for auto loans, mortgages and other bills from thousands of businesses.
 Eventually, WU.com was launched at the start of the new millennium, allowing easy money transfers online from any device and around the clock.

 3. Technology innovators

 For Western Union, it wasn’t enough just to connect people through simple messages.
-They were among the first companies to make sending text and images around the world accessible for everyone.
+We were among the first companies to make sending text and images around the world accessible for everyone.
 In 1920, the company introduced the Telex network, a communication system that would allow users to exchange and print telegraphs using automated machines.
 One could almost say, this service was the pioneer for modern SMS as abbreviations like “<3” or “THX” were originally used to communicate via Telex.

 By 1935, Western Union had also made it possible to instantly send images using Telefax.
-And believe it or not, they were also ahead of the competition when it came to voice messages and email.
+And believe it or not, we were also ahead of the competition when it came to voice messages and email.
 Western Union’s Broadband and Mailgram services made it possible to send voicemails and emails by 1971.

 Western Union has continued to stay on the cutting edge of technology thanks to the Western Union® money transfer app.
 Available in over 35 countries, the app makes it possible to send money on the go from virtually anywhere.
 And thanks to the MTCN tracking number you can track your transfer directly from your phone and know exactly when it arrives with your receiver.